Collective-Logic-Lab/AttAttach/README.md

 2) The out-degree of each node is equal to 1.

 Therefore, it is the union of a finite number of disconnected components.
 Each component consists of a single cycle (a fixed-point when the length of the cycle is equal to 1) with a certain number of converging branches (subnetworks with a tree topology) attached to it.
-**AttAttach** generates this landscape for a specified number of cycles of given lengths.
+**AttAttach** generates this landscape for a specified number of cycles of given lengths and assigned relative sizes of the basins of attraction.

 For each basin, it first generates the transitions within the cycle.
 It then selects a random number of nodes in the basin (according to a uniform distribution) that will directly transition to the cycle.
 It progressively populates outer shells of nodes until all nodes in the basin are included.